core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 2. The server selects an available value T, from the Token space of a CoAP endpoint used for messages that have:

    - As source address and port number, the IP multicast address GRP_ADDR and port number GRP_PORT.

    - As destination address and port number, the server address SRV_ADDR and port number SRV_PORT, intended for accessing the target resource.

    This Token space is under exclusive control of the server.

 3. The server processes the phantom observation request above, without transmitting it on the wire.
-The request is addressed to the resource for which the server wants to start the group observation, as if sent by the group of observers, i.e., with GRP_ADDR as source address and GRP_PORT as source port.
+The request is addressed to the resource for which the server wants to start the group observation, as if it was sent by the group of observers, i.e., with GRP_ADDR as source address and GRP_PORT as source port.

-4. Upon processing the self-generated phantom registration request, the server interprets it as an observe registration received from the group of potential observer clients.
+4. Upon processing the self-generated phantom registration request, the server interprets it as an Observe registration request from the group of potential observer clients.
 In particular, from then on, the server MUST use T as its own local Token value associated with that observation, with respect to the (previous hop towards the) clients.

 5. The server does not immediately respond to the phantom observation request with a multicast notification sent on the wire.
 The server stores the phantom observation request as is, throughout the lifetime of the group observation.

-6. The server builds a CoAP response message INIT_NOTIF as initial multicast notification for the target resource, in response to the phantom observation request.
-This message is formatted as other multicast notifications (see {{ssec-server-side-notifications}}) and MUST include the current representation of the target resource as payload.
+6. The server builds a CoAP response message INIT_NOTIF as the initial multicast notification for the target resource, in response to the phantom observation request.
+This message is formatted like other multicast notifications (see {{ssec-server-side-notifications}}) and MUST include the current representation of the target resource as its payload.

    The server stores the message INIT_NOTIF and does not transmit it.
 The server considers this message as the latest multicast notification for the target resource, until it transmits a new multicast notification for that resource as a CoAP message on the wire, after which the server deletes the message INIT_NOTIF.